jimthejelly/project-leaf/README.md

 ## How to Use

-- npm install
+- `npm install`
 - Set up MySQL database (named leaf-db)
 - Load dummy database leaf-db.sql into created database
+- `npm start` in terminal to launch pages
-- npm start to localhost:3000
+- localhost:3000 to access pages

 ### Routes: